- Our Services

 When adopting a child with special needs, an adoptive family may qualify for reimbursement of some expenses.
 These “non-recurring expenses” include agency placement fees, agency fees for supervision of the adoptive placement, court and attorney fees, and transportation and lodging costs for the child and the adoptive family.

 The State Department of Human Services has contracted with Minnesota Adoption Resource Network (MARN) to manage MN ADOPT, which combines the State Adoption Exchange with an Adoption Information, Referral and Training System.
+In addition, MN ADOPT offers the HELP program, which provides immediate support, information, and referrals to adoption competent therapists for all adoptive families in need.
 The State Adoption Exchange will continue under MN ADOPT with the same availability for those who currently utilize the State Adoption Exchange.

 The MN ADOPT web site will include information on therapeutic, support and crisis services, adoption information and resources, and comprehensive family/professional training opportunities.

 Regional and Metro area specialized trainings will be provided to parents and professionals with an emphasis on parenting the older adopted child.
 Dynamic instructors willing to meet the needs of both parents and professionals will be engaged to facilitate the trainings.
-Beginning August 17th, interactive webinar trainings will be offered to parents and professionals.
+Interactive webinar trainings will be offered to parents and professionals.
 These trainings will be strategy-rich and evidence-based to ensure positive outcomes from families.

 MN ADOPT will respond to all email, mail, and telephone inquiries about adoption.